-Subject: Status of South Carolina Department of Commerce, Disaster Recovery Office (SCDRO) Concurrence letter sent
+Subject: Status of South Carolina Department of Commerce, Disaster Recovery Office (SCDRO) Concurrence letter sent on 10/11/16

 Dear Mr. Burger,

 I am following up with you to see if you have mailed a response in regards to the concurrence letter we sent you on October 11th.